NREL/pyGOBLET/docs/postprocessing.rst

 COCOPP Integration
 -------------------

 The ``cocopp_interface`` module provides integration with COCOPP (COmparing Continuous Optimizers) for postprocessing.
 Note that using COCOPP for postprocessing requires six test dimensions.
-To postprocess results from a single dimension, you can use the ``pygold.postprocessing`` module instead.
+To postprocess results from a single dimension, you can use the ``pygoblet.postprocessing`` module instead.

-.. automodule:: pygold.cocopp_interface.interface
+.. automodule:: pygoblet.cocopp_interface.interface
     :members:
     :undoc-members: